servergeneral/ctl/Server-General-README.md

 * Security
 Our on-premises solution consists of a battle hardened virtual appliance while our cloud key management infrastructure is managed by our security experts on 24x7x365 basis.
 All privileged operations are logged at four different locations in order to provide non-repudiation.
 * Compliance
 Your encryption keys are stored away from your encrypted data sets which is generally one of the main requirements for compliance.
-You are able to further limit the scope of compliance by going with our on-premises key locker option.
-We provide key generation, storage, rotation and revocation capabilities.
+Our on-premises key locker option will help you limit the scope of compliance to your own network.
+Our key generation, storage, rotation and revocation capabilities will help you meet the most stringent compliance requirements.

 This diagram illustrates the Server General KMaaS architecture.